-TWU's Specialist in School Psychology program has received conditional accreditation by the National Association of School Psychologists through February 1, 2023.
+TWU's Specialist in School Psychology Program is fully accredited by the National Association of School Psychologists through February 1, 2028.

 School psychologists are a valued part of the transdisciplinary teams that help students succeed in school settings.
 In Texas, school psychologists are known as Licensed Specialists in School Psychology (LSSP).
 As an LSSP, you will coordinate with teachers, family members, school personnel, and other professionals to create optimal learning environments for children and adolescents.
 The TWU Specialist in School Psychology (SSP) degree provides specialized training in the cognitive, social-emotional, and behavioral development of children and youth.
 Emphasis is placed on training students in the assessment of learning, behavioral, and emotional difficulties; consultation with teachers and parents; and intervention with academic, social, emotional, and behavioral problems.
 Our faculty is easily accessible and invested in the success of every student.
 With a small student-to-faculty classroom ratio, you are guaranteed personalized attention as you pursue your SSP degree in school psychology.